RohnRoy/holiday_management/README.md

 ## Technology Stack

 - Backend: Django, Django REST Framework
-- Frontend: React, Vite, Tailwind CSS
+- Frontend: React, Vite,  CSS
 - API: Calendarific
 - Database: SQLite

+## Additional Notes

+-Tried to use Tailwind(Tried installing multiple times and it throws error with postcss configuration.
+Created new  projects several times to rectify  issue with postcss, but failed.So standard css is used in this application )
+-Used Calendarific API's free trial with limited resources.So all functions will not work as expected